DevRitesh08/stats/README.md

-# stats for machine Learning
+# Complete statistics for machine Learning